LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 # Virtual Meeting Host Comparison

 Virtual meeting host providers (VMH) can be added to a class using two different methods: a custom VMH or integrated VMH.
-Class creators can specify delivery by custom virtual classroom and then add the meeting URL from your preferred VMH or use one of the two supported integrable VMHs.
-You can have multiple VMHs options associated to with your organization, but only a single VMH can be associated to each class.
+Class creators can specify delivery by custom virtual classroom and then add the meeting URL from your preferred VMH or use one of the two supported, integrable VMHs.
+You can have multiple VMHs options associated with your organization, but only a single VMH can be associated to each class.

-Scheduling a virtual meeting is from the Delivery section when creating or editing a class.
+Virtual meetings are scheduled in the Delivery section when creating or editing a class.
 When the Delivery Type of Virtual or Physical and Virtual is chosen virtual meeting options display.
-If you have an integrated VMH it will be selected by default, but you can select another option like a custom VHM.
-If you do not have an integrated VMH, you will only see the option for custom Virtual Classroom with a field to enter a URL.
+If you have an integrated VMH it will be selected by default, but you can select another option like the custom virtual classroom.
+If you do not have an integrated VMH, you will only see the option for Custom Virtual Classroom with a field to enter a URL.
 Only one VHM can be used per class.
-For multiple day classes, set up a session for each day using the Add Multiple Session Times link in the Session Times section.
+For multiple day classes, set up class sessions using the Add Multiple Session Times link in the Session Times section.

 Below is a comparison chart of features in the custom VMH, integrated Adobe Connect VMH, and integrated Zoom VMH.
 Below the chart is more information on the differences in using these features.